-FOXBOROUGH, MA (WHDH) - The New England Patriots and Houston Texans will square off Saturday night for the right to play in the AFC Championship game against either the Pittsburgh Steelers or Kansas City Chiefs.
+FOXBOROUGH, MASS.
+(WHDH) - The New England Patriots and Houston Texans will square off Saturday night for the right to play in the AFC Championship game against either the Pittsburgh Steelers or Kansas City Chiefs.

 Here’s everything you need to know:

 Date: Saturday, Jan.
 14, 2014 Location: Gillette Stadium, Foxborough, Mass.

 Kickoff: 8:15 p.m.

 The New England Patriots finished the regular season with the top record in the AFC at 14-2.
 With coach Bill Belichick and quarterback Tom Brady at the helm, the team has won 14 of the last 16 AFC East crowns.
 The Patriots are picked by many to win by at least 16 points.

 The Houston Texans come to Foxborough as the 4th seed in the AFC playoff picture.
 They narrowly edged out the Tennessee Titans to win the AFC South division title.
 Unlike the Patriots, Houston played last week on Wildcard Weekend.
 They defeated the Oakland Raiders, 27-14, to set up a matchup with New England.

 The Patriots have never lost to the Texans at Gillette Stadium.
 In fact, the last three meetings between the two teams in Foxborough have been blowouts.

 It’s worth noting that the Patriots are 7-1 in eight games against Houston dating back to 2003.